CyCraft/magnetar/docs/docs-main/hooks-and-events/index.md

 ### Remove Certain Values

 Some remote stores (eg. Firestore) do not allow the value `undefined`.
-In this case you can set up a hook that completely removes `undefined` before the data is sent to your local and remote stores.
+In this case you can set up a hook that completely removes `undefined` before the data is sent to your cache and remote stores.
 For this example we're going to use a tiny helper utility I wrote called [remove-anything](https://github.com/mesqueeb/remove-anything).

 ```js
 import { removeProp } from 'remove-anything'